dszakal/autodb/README.md

     // after a concurrent write reload row by unique key, or you cannot work with it (dead reference):
     $row = MyAppContainer::getAutoDb()->rowsArray('unik', "uniq_part_1 = 'I_am_first_part_of_unique_key' AND uniq_part_2 = 10")[0]; // array[1] not set as unique

+    // you may also want to get the query only the same way (new lines only, lines to update throw exception:
+    AutoRecord::generateInsertQuery(array($row), 'INSERT INTO', 'ON DUPLICATE KEY UPDATE request_count = request_count + 1'); // return INSERT INTO ... string

     // For more details and limitations on concurrent write see tests/AutoDbTest.php method concurrentWriteTests()
 ```